FullstackAcademy/boilermaker/README.md

 (_**NOTE**: This step assumes that you already have Travis-CI testing your code._)

 CI is not about testing per se – it's about _continuously integrating_ your changes into the live application, instead of periodically _releasing_ new versions.
 CI tools can not only test your code, but then automatically deploy your app.
-Boilermaker comes with a `.travis.yml` configuration almost ready for deployment; follow these steps to complete the job.
+Grace Shopper comes with a `.travis.yml` configuration almost ready for deployment; follow these steps to complete the job.

 1. Run `git checkout master && git pull && git checkout -b f/travis-deploy` (or use some other new branch name).
 2. Un-comment the bottom part of `.travis.yml` (the `before_deploy` and `deploy` sections)